Responsible Net Commerce

 I would like to be notified about product updates and information of interest from our partners.

 Why do this?

-Companies were forcing people to uncheck these boxes (i.e. opt-out) in order not to have their name sold to other companies for distribution of sales material.
+Companies were forcing people to uncheck these boxes (calling it opt-out) in order not to have their name added to a mailing list or contact information sold to other companies.